ScriptTiger/Unified-Hosts-AutoUpdate/README.md

 If you would also like to manage custom hosts file entries with this script, you can do so using the custom.txt.
 As this script does not alter custom entries in the hosts file itself, this is simply an option to make things easier if you would prefer to manage custom entries this way rather than manually managing them in the hosts file.

-Also, if you send your prefered URL to the script as a parameter, it will bypass all the prompts and automatically install/update the Unified Hosts in the local hosts file.
-This is useful for things like scheduling a task to update your Unified Hosts daily or weekly, etc. You can even update yourt hosts randomly throughout the day at certain times to switch between Unified Hosts to, for example, only allow social in the evenings or on the weekends.
+Also, if you send your preferred URL to the script as a parameter, it will bypass all the prompts and automatically install/update the Unified Hosts in the local hosts file.
+This is useful for things like scheduling a task to update your Unified Hosts daily or weekly, etc. You can even update your hosts randomly throughout the day at certain times to switch between Unified Hosts to, for example, only allow social in the evenings or on the weekends.
 If you do decide to make a scheduled task, also remember the account issuing the task must still have administrative privileges to be able to write to the local hosts file.
+You can optionally add your preferred compression level as a second parameter, as well, but this must always accompany a URL as the first parameter.

 Because no backup of your local hosts file is needed, entries in the Unified Hosts relating to the localhost and other loopback addresses have been removed to prevent possible conflict with preexisting entries.
 No backup is needed because this script implements the Unified Hosts within opening and closing tags to clearly segment it from the user's preexisting entries and allow the script to know what area of the file to overwrite during an update or remove during removal.